top of page

 Let’s Talk About Pain

-Think of the last time you did something highly active and abnormal from your daily life, like going on a massive hike because it's the first day of warm weather after snow season, and then your knee being puffy and bothering you the next couple days.
-You didn’t “injure” your knee, but it's definitely telling you to back off and that threshold for pain is now more sensitive than it was previously.
-This threshold is dynamic, and it can increase in order to allow the body to tolerate more stress before it is set off, but this takes time and repeat exposure to training that is within the threshold’s limit.
-Chronic pain and subsequent injury occurs when athletes, or coaches, don’t respect this warning and continue to blow past it day after day.
+Consider the last time you did something highly active and unusual, like a massive hike after a long winter.
+Your knee might have been puffy and bothering you for a few days afterward.
+You didn’t injure your knee, but it’s telling you to back off.
+The threshold for pain is now more sensitive than before.
+This threshold is dynamic and can increase to tolerate more stress, but this takes time and repeated exposure to training within the threshold's limits.
+Chronic pain and subsequent injury occur when athletes or coaches ignore this warning and continue to exceed the threshold day after day.

 Conclusion